-There are of course Catlinas that print out separately from your receipt, but don’t forget to look at the bottom or top of your receipt for coupons too.
+There are of course Catalinas that print out separately from your receipt, but don’t forget to look at the bottom or top of your receipt for coupons too.
 Often I find either $5 off $30 purchase coupons or a phone number or website I can call or go to and be rewarded for doing a short survey with a free item or discount.

 4. Mailing Lists

-In store point programs like Finish Line’s Winners Circle, often come with mailing lists that send out high value coupons to you in the mail.
-Other stores have no point programs but do send out coupons in the mail like Joann.
+In-store point programs like Finish Line’s Winners Circle, often come with mailing lists that send out high-value coupons to you in the mail.
+Other stores have no point programs, but do send out coupons in the mail like Joann.

 6. E-mail Lists

-7. Company websites
+7. Company Websites

 Got a favorite brand of yogurt?
 Look up the website and see if it has a coupon section.

-10. Tear Pads at Stores
+9. Tear Pads at Stores

 In some stores these are in front of the product they are for, in others there are boards full of them found in one central spot of the store.
 Most are not store exclusive so if you know you will find the product for less at another store, save them.